-Trade accounts receivables and other accounts receivable are recognized initially at fair value and subsequently measured at amortized cost less provision for impairment, given their short-term nature.

-A provision for impairment is made applying a value impairment model based on expected credit losses for the following 12 months.
-The Group applies a simplified focus for trade receivables, thereby impairment is always recorded referring to expected losses during the whole life of the asset

-The carrying amount of the asset is reduced by the provision amount and the loss is recognized in administrative expenses in the consolidated income statement by function.
+Trade accounts receivables and other accounts receivable are measured and recognized at the transaction price at the time they are generated pursuant to IFRS 15, since they do not have a significant financial component, less provision for expected credit losses.
+This provision is made applying a value impairment model based on expected credit losses for the following 12 months.
+The Group applies a simplified focus for trade receivables, thereby impairment is always recorded referring to expected losses during the whole life of the asset.
+The carrying amount of the asset is reduced by the provision of expected credit losses, and the loss is recognized in administrative expenses in the consolidated income statement by function.